nmallott/laniakeadocker/README.md

 # laniakeadocker
+Docker container for laniakea
-Container for laniakea (laniakea is a custom packaging of prefect)
+(laniakea is a custom packaging of prefect, see [laniakea repo](https://github.com/pujo-j/laniakea))